-- If you switch from one investment option to another, the unit price applied to the switch could be higher or lower than the current unit price of both the option you're currently invested in and your new investment option. - No additional investment switches can be requested until the previous investment switch has been completed. - There is no switch fee to change your investment options.
+- If you switch from one investment option to another, the unit price applied to the switch could be higher or lower than the current unit price of both the option you're currently invested in and your new investment option. - No additional investment switches can be processed online until the previous investment switch has been completed. - There is no switch fee to change your investment options or for redirecting future contributions.